Hanford Engineer Works: Irradiation

-Construction work on the reactors could not commence until Wilmington released the plans, which did not occur until 4 October 1943, but the engineers were aware that they were to be water cooled and run at 250 MW.
+Construction work on the reactors could not commence until the TNX Department at DuPont in Wilmington released the plans, which did not occur until 4 October 1943, but the engineers were aware that they were to be water cooled and run at 250 MW.
 Construction therefore commenced on the cooling water facilities in area 100-B on 27 August.
 The reactors would normally run at 65 C, well below the boiling point of water, both for safety and because aluminum corrodes at high temperatures.
 Ninety-four percent of the heat was in the canned slugs, with most of the rest in the graphite moderator.